OpenCombine/OpenCombine/README.md

 If you develop code for multiple platforms, you may find it more convenient to import the `OpenCombineShim` module instead.
 It conditionally re-exports Combine on Apple platforms (if available), and all OpenCombine modules on other platforms.
-You can import `OpenCombineShim` only when using SwiftPM.
-It is not currently available for CocoaPods.

 ##### Swift Package Manager

 ###### Swift Package
 To add `OpenCombine` to your [SwiftPM](https://swift.org/package-manager/) package, add the `OpenCombine` package to the list of package and target dependencies in your `Package.swift` file. `OpenCombineDispatch` and `OpenCombineFoundation` products are currently not supported on WebAssembly.
 If your project targets WebAssembly exclusively, you should omit them from the list of your dependencies.
 If it targets multiple platforms including WebAssembly, depend on them only on non-WebAssembly platforms with [conditional target dependencies](https://github.com/apple/swift-evolution/blob/main/proposals/0273-swiftpm-conditional-target-dependencies.md).